joehawkens/data-structures-tutorial/1-Queue.md

 # Queue [What is it?]

 ### Queues structure data the same way cars line up in a drive-through.
 To enter (insert) you go in from the back.
-And to exit (remove) you exit from the front.
+And to exit (remove) you leave from the front.

 ![A Queue compared to a line of people](https://github.com/joehawkens/data-structures-final/blob/main/Assets/QueueDiagram.PNG?raw=true)